Lustidrike/pt-point-exchange/README.md

 I.e. using "!set tr_map <url>" and "!tr_map" will have the bot display the URL that was set.

 ### Server bridge
 The bot can listen to messages posted in specific channels and forward these messages to other channels on multiple servers.
-This way, users not present on all servers can exchange infos and discuss development without participating in the other project at all (or even join the respective server).
+This way, users not present on all servers can exchange info and discuss development without participating in the other project at all (or even join the respective server).
 Message forwarding is implemented via Discord webhooks.

 Limitations of the server bridge are: